-Winter Garden Theatre Capacity
+Winter Garden Theatre Tickets

 The Winter Garden Theatre is the Shubert Organization’s longest-held venue, having been leased to them in 1911.
 Prior to becoming a theater, it was built in 1896 as the American Horse Exchange to capitalize on the busy horse and carriage trade in New York City.
 Since being renovated, it enjoyed brief stints as a movie theater under Warner Brothers (1928-1933) and United Artists (1945), but is best known for its musicals and revues.